MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-update-manifests-v2.md

 **`imageNamesPath`** - **Image Names Path**<br>
 `string`.
 Optional.
 Use when `updateType = Docker image settings`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The path to a text file that contains the names of the Docker images associated with the Service Fabric application that should be updated with digests.
-Each image name must be on its own line and must be in the same order as the digests in Image Digests file.
+Specifies the path to a text file that contains the names of the Docker images associated with the Service Fabric application that should be updated with digests.
+Each image name must be on its own line and must be in the same order as the digests in the Image Digests file.
 If the images are created by the Service Fabric project, this file is generated as part of the Package target, and its output location is controlled by the property `BuiltDockerImagesFilePath`.
 <!-- :::editable-content-end::: -->
 <br>